corescript-lang/editor/README.md

 # Editor
 The new Corescript Editor fixes many of the bugs in the old one.

-This is an editor for Corescript 0, the initial syntax style of Corescript when it was created in 2017.
+This is an editor for Corescript 0, the initial
+syntax style of Corescript when it was created in 2017.
+It also includes it's own terminal style interface.